Radha Poonoosamy: Political career

 After she moved to Mauritius in 1952, Poonoosamy continued her activism there within the Mauritius Labour Party.
 She ran as a candidate of the Labour Party under the banner of the Independence Party for the general election held in 1967.
 Poonoosamy ran for the constituency of Belle Rose and Quatre Bornes, but failed to be elected and placed fifth overall.
 The entire constituency was won by the Parti Mauricien Social Démocrate.
 She was the only female candidate fielded in the general election.

 Poonoosamy made history by becoming the first woman elected to become deputy mayor of Quatre Bornes on 15 April 1969.

 In 1975, Poonoosamy was elected a Member of Parliament following the death of Mohabeer Foogooa.
 Because by-elections were abolished at that time since 1970, Poonoosamy was chosen by the Electoral Commission to replace Foogooa.

 She was appointed as Minister of Women's Affairs, Prices and Consumer Protection by Sir Seewoosagur Ramgoolam on 10 June 1975, becoming the country's first female minister and the inaugural minister in charge of the Ministry of Women's Affairs.
 Poonoosamy helped pass laws against sex discrimination.

 In 1976, Poonoosamy ran for reelection as member of parliament for the constituency of Grand Baie and Poudre d'Or under the banner of Independence Party.
-Howveer, she was placed sixth overall and lost the election.
+However, she was placed sixth overall and lost the election.

 Poonoosamy would be awarded the Order of the Star and Key of the Indian Ocean as a Grand Officer in 2006 in recognition of her services to the Mauritian nation.

+Ministerial appointment and national leadership

+Poonoosamy's highest point of attainment came in 1975, when she was appointed Minister of Women's Affairs, Prices, and Consumer Protection.
+She became the first woman in Mauritian history to serve as a Cabinet minister.

+Her ministry tackled various social and economic problems, such as consumer rights, cost-of-living issues, and programs promoting women in the workforce.
+That same year, she led the Mauritian delegation to the United Nations World Conference on Women held in Mexico City, where delegates discussed discrimination, access to education, and global strategies for improving women’s lives.
+World Conference on Women.
+Her term in office helped highlight women's and families' concerns, and her appointment heralded a shift in public expectations about the role of women in the highest echelons of government.